$k$-torsionfree modules and Frobenius extensions: quasi -Gorenstein rings

+$(2)$ Let $G$ be a group and $H$ be subgroup with finte index.
+Let $R$ be a ring.
+Denote by $RG$ and $RH$ the group rings.
+Then $RH\hookrightarrow RG$ is a Frobenius extension.
+It follows from Theorem \ref{quasi k-Gorenstein} that if $RH$ is right (left) quasi $k$-Gorenstein then so is $RH$.

-$(2)$ Let $R$ be a two-sided Noetherian ring and $G$ a finite group.
-If $|G|^{-1}\in R$, then the skew group ring $R*G$ is a Frobenius extension of $R$.
-Hence, $R$ is quasi right (left) $k$-Gorenstein if and only if so is $R*G$.
+$(3)$ Let $R$ be a two-sided Noetherian ring and $G$ a finite group.
+We have that the skew group ring $R*G$ is a Frobenius extension of $R$.
+If $R$ is right (left) quasi $k$-Gorenstein then so is $R*G$.

-$(3)$ Let $A$ be an Artin ring and $Q=A[x]/(x^2)$ is the quotient of the polynomial ring, where $x$ is a variable which is supposed to commute with all the elements of $A$.
-Then $Q$ is a Frobenius extension of $A$.
-Hence, $A$ is quasi right (left) $k$-Gorenstein if and only if so is $Q$.
+$(4)$ Let $A$ be an Artin ring and $A[x]/(x^t)$ ($t\geq 2$) the quotient of the polynomial ring, where $x$ is a variable which is supposed to commute with all the elements of $A$.
+Then the truncated polynomial extension $R\rightarrow A[x]/(x^t)$ is a Frobenius extension.
+We have that if $A$ is right (left) quasi $k$-Gorenstein then so is $Q$.

-$(4)$ Let $A$ be a central separable Artin algebra over center $C$.
+$(5)$ Let $A$ be a central separable Artin algebra over center $C$.
 Then $A$ is a Frobenius extension of $C$, see \cite{Kad0}.
-By Theorem \ref{quasi k-Gorenstein}, $A$ is quasi right (left) $k$-Gorenstein if and only if so is $C$. \end{ex}
+By Theorem \ref{quasi k-Gorenstein}, if $C$ is right (left) quasi $k$-Gorenstein then so is $A$. \end{ex}